Health and safety can be sexy!

 I spent a third of my time, working on risk assessments and management in my old role in forensic psychology.
 While the risks targeted may have been different, those transferrable skills were perfect to support businesses to update their risk assessments and get more creative with them.
 What I didn’t think I would be doing was completely introducing people tothe idea of stress risk assessment..and here is why.

-It is a legal requirement to have a stress risk assessment if you have more that 5 employees.
+It is a legal requirement to have a stress risk assessment if you have more than 5 employees.

 That’s right!!
 Squeaky bum time for some people (but don’t worry, that is why I am writing this blog).
 If you have more than 5 employees, you should have a risk assessment and management plan that looks to mitigate the psychological stressors of the workplace.